The Startup Accelerator FAQsAll your questions should be answered here.

 1.1 Up-front payments: £1,000 of your payment will be kept and the rest will be refunded.

 1.2.
-Instalment payments: The £1,000 you have paid so far will be kept, your 1st Sept instalment will be refunded, and the remaining two payments will be cancelled (1st Oct, 1st Nov).
+Instalment payments: The £1,000 you have paid so far will be kept, your first instalment will be refunded, and the remaining two payments will be cancelled.

 2.2.
-Instalment payments: The £1,000 you have paid so far will be kept as well as one instalment payment, the remaining two payments will be cancelled (1st Oct, 1st Nov).
+Instalment payments: The £1,000 you have paid so far will be kept as well as one instalment payment, the second instalment payment will be refunded and the remaining payment will be cancelled.

 3.1 Up-front payments: Your payment is non-refundable.